LargeTESmtk/LargeTESmtk/README.md

 ## Development Status

-Many of the library's models exist in an initial version and have already been subjected to model verification and validation studies (see [Related Publications](#related-publications)).
-We are currently in the process of preparing these models for publication, which includes refining their structure, cleaning up the code, enhancing documentation, and improving usability.
+The library as well as many of the library's models exist in an initial version and have already been subjected to model verification and validation studies (see [Related Publications](#related-publications)).
+We are currently in the process of preparing these models for publication, which includes refining their structure, cleaning up the code, enhancing documentation, and improving usability, so that the first models will be released soon.

 ## Contact